-A trailer hitch whose wiring is integrated with the vehicle's electrical system will be included in the measurement of the available space behind the vehicle.
+A trailer hitch whose wiring is integrated with the vehicle's electrical system will be taken into account when measuring the available space behind the vehicle.

-Park Assist is an information system, NOT a safety system.
+- Park Assist is an information system, NOT a safety system.
 This system is designed to be a supplementary aid when parking the vehicle.
-It is not, however, intended to replace the driver's attention and judgement.
+It is not, however, intended to replace the driver's attention and judgement. - The Park Assist sensors have angles in which they cannot detect possible obstructions. - Be particularly alert if there are people or animals near the vehicle.

 - Park assist limitations (p.
-235)
+241)

 - Park assist function (p.
-232)
+238)

 - Park assist operation (p.
-234)
+240)

 - Park assist troubleshooting (p.
-240)
+246)

-Rear Park Assist Camera (PAC) - function (p.
-241)
+- Rear Park Assist Camera (PAC) function (p.
+247)